-Our president, Charlie Hall, serves on Secretary Wilkie’s VA led task force dedicated to ending veteran homelessness.
-Upstate Warrior Solution participates in the annual Point-In-Time count to help determine the scope of veteran homelessness in the nation.
+We participate in the annual Point-In-Time count to help determine the scope of veteran homelessness in the nation.
 We also work with the National League of Cities and several upstate mayors to develop a collaborative approach to veteran housing issues.

 Want to Get Involved?